 The best advice I can offer here is, if your ordinarily loving dog doesn’t want you near her puppies, respect her wishes.
 Her maternal instinct could be even stronger than her love for you.
 And once the litter is weaned, have her spayed, because often maternal aggression can be translated into generalized aggression once the litter is gone.

 I touched on this briefly before.
 Often, when dogs are playing, they become very vocal, barky and growly.
 This is perfectly normal, and if you’ve ever seen a real fight between dogs, you’ll immediately know the difference between “play aggression” and “real aggression.”

-Again, though, this differs from “sudden aggression,” where a dog suddenly seems to “go off.”
+Again, though, this differs from supposed random aggression in dogs, where a dog suddenly seems to “go off.”

 Some people will suggest that you should curtail play aggression, on the theory that it will lead to “real aggression,” but that’s very unlikely to happen.
 In fact, play aggression actually helps dogs to learn when to pull back – a dog that is accidentally hurt during play will yelp, and the other dog will usually pull back.
 Your dog is far less likely to be aggressive if you allow him to play with other dogs.

 So, we have lots of examples of aggression here.
 But random aggression in dogs?
 No. It simply doesn’t exist.